Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Experiments and Evaluations

 \subsection{Implementation}

 \textbf{Network Structure}.
 For the 4 classic control tasks, we employ a fully-connected layer as the feature extractor and a fully-connected layer as the multi-head action scorer, following the network configuration for this type of tasks in OpenAI Baseline.
-For the 6 Atari games, we employ the similar convolution neural network as \cite{hessel2018rainbow}, \cite{castro18dopamine} for feature extracting ({\em i.e.}, RL Encoder in Fig. \ref{fig:CDaKD-RE}) and two fully-connected layers as the multi-head action scorer.
-In addition, for random encoders, we use convolutional neural networks with the same structure as the underlying RL methods, but we do not update its randomly initialized parameters during the training process \cite{seo2021state}.
-Details of the networks can be found in Appendix \ref{Implementation Details}.
+For the 6 Atari games, we employ the similar convolution neural network as \cite{hessel2018rainbow}, \cite{castro18dopamine} for feature extracting and two fully-connected layers as the multi-head action scorer.
+More details can be found in Appendix \ref{Implementation Details}.

 \textbf{Parameter Setting}.
-In CDaKD, there are two key parameters: $\lambda$ and $k$.
-To simplify parameter setting, we set $\lambda$ in accordance with the exploration proportion $\epsilon$ of the agent in all experiments: $\lambda=1-\epsilon$, due to the inverse relationship between them in training.
-During the early training, $\epsilon$ is close to 1, and the model is normally inaccurate with little interference, and a small $\lambda$ (close to 0) can promote plasticity construction of the neural network.
-Then, $\epsilon$ gradually approaches 0 during the subsequent training, and the model has accumulated more and more useful information, while interference is also likely to occur.
-Consequently, smoothly increasing $\lambda$ is needed to ensure stability and avoid catastrophic interference.
+In IQ, there are two key parameters: $\lambda$ and $k$.
+To simplify parameter setting, we set $\lambda$ in accordance with the exploration proportion $\epsilon$ in all experiments: $\lambda=1-\epsilon$, due to the inverse relationship between them in training.
+In the early training, $\epsilon$ is close to 1, and the model is normally inaccurate with little interference, and a small $\lambda$ (close to 0) can promote plasticity construction of the model.
+Then, $\epsilon$ gradually approaches 0 during the subsequent training, and the model has learned more useful information, while interference is also likely to occur.
+Consequently, smoothly increasing $\lambda$ is needed to ensure plasticity while avoiding interference.
 Meanwhile, we set $k$ to 3 for all classic control tasks, and 4 for all Atari games.
-It is suggested that larger $k$ values should be used for complex environments to achieve reasonable state decoupling effect.
-In CDaKD-RE, there is an extra parameter: the output dimension $d$ of the random encoder.
-We set $d$ to 50 as in \cite{seo2021state}, which has been shown to be both efficient and effective.
-More details of the parameter setting can be found in Appendix \ref{Implementation Details}.
+In IQ-RE, we set the extra parameter $d$ to 50 as in \cite{seo2021state}, which has been shown to be both efficient and effective.
+Other parameter settings can be found in Appendix \ref{Implementation Details}.
 For classic control tasks, we evaluate the training performance using the average episode returns every 10K time steps for {\em CartPole-v0}, {\em Pendulum-v0}, and 20K time steps for {\em CartPole-v1}, {\em Acrobot-v1}.
 For Atari games, the time step range for performance evaluation is 200K.
 All experiment results reported are the average episode returns over 5 independent runs.